oll-korreckt/grammar/src/markdown/info/elements/phrase/participlePhrase.md

 As mentioned earlier, participle phrases do not support the use of a direct object complement.
 Below is an attempt:
 > The person appointed her judge was happy when she accepted.

-The sentence is grammatically incorrect because it contains two predicates.
-In order to make the sentence correct while still keeping the underlying semantic meaning intact would be to use a relative pronoun to introduce a relative clause:
+The sentence is grammatically incorrect because it contains two predicates: *appointed her judge* and *was happy when she accepted*.
+One way to make the sentence correct while still keeping the underlying semantic meaning intact would be to use a relative pronoun to introduce a relative clause:
 > The person who appointed her judge was happy when she accepted.

 ### Indirect Object